odh-labs/rhoai-roadshow-v2/docs/6-gpuaas/0-intro.md

 ## Create a workbench

-Login to OpenShift AI and select the `agent-demo` data science project.
+Login to OpenShift AI and select the `ai-roadshow` data science project.

 ![images/create-workbench.png](images/create-workbench.png)